CloudCannon/bookshop/readme.md

 >```ruby
 >plugins:
 >  - jekyll-bookshop
+>  - bookshop-array-structures
 >
 >bookshop_locations:
 >  - ../component-library
 >```

-To use components on the website, use the `{% bookshop %}` tag like you would an include.
+To use components directly in a template, use the `{% bookshop %}` tag like you would an include.
 >#### `index.html`
 >```liquid
 >...